Mexican

 Protect Mexican gray wolves

 Fortunately, there has been some good news recently.
 The latest population count documented 257 animals in the wild, marking a modest increase over the previous year and the eighth consecutive year of population growth.
-Additionally, New Mexico Wild and partner organizations, represented by the Western Environmental Law Center, are pursuing a lawsuit in federal court aimed at forcing the USFWS to adopt policies that will support the long-term recovery of Mexican wolves and to comply with the Endangered Species Act and National Environmental Policy Act.
-The current management rule is flawed in that it fails to address the genetic threats to Mexican wolves, prevents Mexican wolves from roaming into important habitat north of I-40, and incorrectly concludes that the experimental population of Mexican wolves is “not essential” to the species' long-term survival in the wild.
+Additionally, New Mexico Wild and partner organizations, represented by the Western Environmental Law Center, are pursuing a lawsuit in federal court aimed at forcing the USFWS to revise management policies to support the long-term recovery of Mexican wolves and to comply with the Endangered Species Act and National Environmental Policy Act.
+The UWFWS must alleviate the genetic threats to Mexican wolves, prevent and punish illegal killings, allow Mexican wolves to roam into important habitat north of I-40, and facilitate the establishment of at least three interconnected subpopulations of Mexican wolves, as recommended by scientists.

 Please sign the petition urging the Biden Administration to protect Mexican Gray Wolves here.